alesauce/resume/README.md

 - Designed and implemented new service to automate handling of customer account issues, reducing engineer hours spent on manual processes by 25%.
 Utilized Python, AWS Lambda, DynamoDB, and SQS as well as Cloud Development Kit (CDK) for infrastructure as code.
 - Earned AWS Certified Solutions Architect - Associate certification.
 - Oversaw service operations, including CI/CD pipelines, CloudWatch monitors, resolving high-severity incidents and providing root cause analysis as part of team’s on-call rotation.
-- Developed a new SQL-based process for investigating customer file issues, reducing mean time to resolution by 50%.

 ## Amazon Explore, Business Development, Support Engineer